thinger-io/Docs/console/README.md

 with there input or output keys.

 Thinger.io counts with two different basic resource types: input and output.
-You can see an explanation of how to create each resource for your work platform in the source code documentation. > link a la docu de recursos
+You can see an explanation of how to create each resource for your work platform in the source code documentation.

 <p align="center">
 <img src="assets/deviceApi.PNG" width="80%">
 </p>

-The input resources will be represented with an input tex box, and will be automatically limited by the system to receive a valid value due to the variable type that you associate to de input key.
+The input resources will be represented with an input text box, and will be automatically limited by the system to receive a valid value due to the variable type that you associate to de input key.

 If you create a bool or binary value input, the interface is able to create a switch like this